BobMadison/SDGoldBadgeChallenges/README.md

 # SDGoldBadgeChallenges
+Submission for Bob Madison
 I did challenges 1, 2, and 4.
+(I had already written what follows, so I left it.)

 This is Challenge #1 the Komodo Cafe.
 There is a menu to do 1 of 6 things.